Wave of criticism follows San Francisco DA's decision in Walgreens shooting

 JENKINS: And at this time, there is nothing to rebut his statements regarding the fact that he acted in self-defense.

 LAGOS: Jenkins has been under pressure to release the video and other evidence in the case for weeks ever since announcing on May 1 that her office wouldn't charge Anthony.
 Following outcry, she reversed course and said charges were still under consideration.
 On Monday, she released a slew of evidence, including the security video, as she declined to file charges again.
-Instead of quelling criticism, though, that evidence seems to have raised more questions.
 County Supervisor Aaron Peskin is asking state and federal officials to investigate Brown's shooting.

 (SOUNDBITE OF ARCHIVED RECORDING)